BZKrisztian/Vizsgaremek_Frontend/src/documents/Milestones.md

 		- send 'notification' from backend to frontend if the due date is today
 			- make pipe to overwrite every other pipe's sorting and place due date pipe's tasks to front
 	- Better registration requirement of password ( minlength, unique characters )
-	- Better pop-up messages for errors during registration and login
+	- Better pop-up messages for errors during registration and login (pop-up does not show on registration error?)
+	- Search bar?
+		- For Tasklist to find tasks
+		- For Userlist to find user(username or email)
+			- ensure the table does not load in a way that it takes up the whole screen => implement scrolling
+	- Button to turn users to admin ( + confirmation )
+		- have a superadmin?
+	- unsubscribe everywhere to not cause bloating for devices/pc's?

 SECONDARY:
 	- user account update: